 - Increased discharge from eyes and or pink color in whites of eyes

-- Swelling of mammary glands or nipples in male or female pets
+- Swelling of mammary glands or nipples in male or female dogs

 - A patch of skin or fur that is discolored, especially if it has come about quickly